Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors: Quantifying the Bound in Theorem

-In this section we provide a point estimate and 95\% confidence interval for $\delta'$ under different pool sizes and detection thresholds.
+In this section, we provide a point estimate and 95\% confidence interval for $\delta'$ under different pool sizes and detection thresholds.
 We show that $\delta'$ is consistently small under various conditions.
-Below we describe the methodology in details.
+Below we describe the methodology in detail.
+We assume that $h(\BFv) = \frac{1}{n}\sum_{i=1}^{n}v_i$ throughout this subsection.

 We use Monte Carlo simulation to estimate $\PP(Y = 1\mid S_D = 0, S=n)$ and $\PP(Y = 1\mid S_D = S = 1)$ separately.
 Let $V_1,\cdots, V_n\overset{i.i.d}{\sim}F_{V\mid W=0}$ where $F_{V\mid W = 0}$ is the distribution for $V_i\mid W_i= 0,E_i= 1$.
 Then, as shown in the proof of Proposition~\ref{prop:lower_left_in_bound}, $X = \PP(Y = 1\mid V_{1:n}) = p\left(\frac{1}{n}\sum_{i=1}^{n}V_i\right)$ is an unbiased estimator for $\PP(Y=1\mid S_D = 0,S=n)$, i.e. $\PP(Y=1\mid S_D = 0,S=n) = \EE[X]$.
 To sample from $F_{V\mid W = 0}$, we first sample $V$ from $V\mid V > 0$, the viral load distribution described in Table~\ref{tab: GMM_VL}, then we sample $W \sim \text{Ber}(p(V))$.
 We keep the sampled $V$ if the sampled $W$ is equal to zero and discard $V$ otherwise.
 We generate $B = 10^6$ samples $X_1,\cdots, X_B$ for estimating $\PP(Y=1\mid S_D = 0,S=n)$.